Where can I learn more about the Genetic Counseling Admissions Match system?

 What is the University of Michigan looking for in a successful candidate?

 We might be looking for you!
 We are looking for applicants who are informed and passionate about the profession of genetic counseling, are academically prepared, have had an appropriate advocacy experience, and who can share some of themselves and their life experiences in responding to the essay questions.
 An applicant who is exceptionally strong in one area is not at any advantage, and a non-traditional academic experience is not a disadvantage.
 Returning and foreign students are welcomed.
-We do not require a minimum GPA or GRE scores.
+We do not require a minimum GPA.
 However, in the past successful applicants have generally had a GPA of 3.0 or higher.
 If you have questions about our admissions standards, please contact us.

 Whom should I ask to write letters of recommendation?

 Your letters of recommendation should provide input from people in responsible positions who can comment on your academic, employment, or volunteer performance, character, and interests.
-For undergraduates this often means professors, academic advisers, or employers.
-The third letter must be written by someone who is able to assess your advocacy experience.
+For undergraduates this often means professors, academic advisors, employers, or supervisors from advocacy work.
 Letters from people who really know you, rather than from people who have impressive titles, are the most valuable.
-If you have been out of school for several years it may be more appropriate for your letters to come from individuals who know you now, rather than from college professors who will be less acquainted with your work and activities since graduation.
+If you have been out of school for several years, it may be more appropriate for your letters to come from individuals who know you now, rather than from college professors who will be less acquainted with your work and activities since graduation.
 As you decide who you want to ask to write a letter, think about your application in total and ask individuals who can really add depth to the story your application tells about you.
 If you are reapplying, you should consider asking for updated letters that include commentary on any additional growth, activities, or experiences.

 What sort of advocacy experience is Michigan looking for?